 Do fractional CTOs write code?

 Sometimes, selectively.
 A good fractional CTO codes when it helps the team move faster or when direct technical work is part of the defined scope.
-They do not spend the majority of their hours writing production code — that is a senior engineer role.
+They do not spend the majority of their hours writing production code.
+That is a senior engineer role.
 If your main need is coding capacity, see custom web application development.

 Is an advisor the right fit for pre-seed companies?